maraisr/meros/readme.md

 ## 😇 Compassion

-This library is simple, a meer few hundred bytes.
+This library is simple, a mere few hundred bytes.
 It's easy to copy, and easy to alter.
-If you do, that is fine ❤️ im all for the freedom of software.
+If you do, that is fine ❤️ I'm all for the freedom of software.
 But please give credit where credit is due.

 ## License